Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_da_curiosity/pic32mzda_sdcard_usb_audio_player/readme.md

 - Select the source (SD CARD/USB) to play audio
 - The following screen is shown if the audio source is not connected or connected improperly.
 Make sure to insert the SD Card or USB Thumb Drive properly in the sockets.
 You could unplug and re-plug if you are continuing to see the below screen.
 **Note**:
-1. SD Card socket is at J500 (Back side of the board) on Curiosity PIC32MZ DA Development Board
+1. SD Card socket is at J500 (Back side of the board) on PIC32MZ DA Curiosity Development Kit
-2. USB Thumb drive connector is at J301 (Target USB) on Curiosity PIC32MZ DA Development Board
+2. USB Thumb drive connector is at J301 (Target USB) on PIC32MZ DA Curiosity Development Kit

  <img src = "images/display_screen3.png" width="460" height="260" align="middle">